af1899/af1899_feh_summon_reports/README.md

 > :clock930: [Playlist with all summoning marathons](https://www.youtube.com/playlist?list=PLZoV5ZTFJImxV0LcfE9HpdGDdDc3q0jxI)

+> :e-mail: Want to contact me?
+Sure, find me on [Mastodon](https://mastodon.social/@af1899), [Reddit](https://www.reddit.com/user/af1899) or [Twitter](https://twitter.com/af1899).

 ## List of reports
-> This is a directory of my reports, click on a file name to open it.
+> :information_source: This is a directory of my reports, click on a file name to open it.
 The link to the matching video (if any) is included on the report itself.

 | File | Details of my pulls for/to... |
 | :- | :- |